-• The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to Orchid Fusion/Hybrid VMS.
+• The Core license offers unlimited archives, but will limit the number of cameras allowed and cannot be linked to an Orchid Fusion or an Orchid Hybrid VMS.
+When a Core license expires, the Orchid software will continue to work, but you will not qualify for technical support or software upgrades.